Silver chloride: Chemistry

 Interfering ions for this test are bromide and iodide, as well as a variety of ligands (see silver halide).

-For AgBr and AgI, the K_{sp} values are 5.2 x 10^{−13} and 8.3 x 10^{−17}, respectively.
+For AgBr and AgI, the K_{sp} values are 5.2 × 10^{−13} and 8.3 × 10^{−17}, respectively.
 Silver bromide (slightly yellowish white) and silver iodide (bright yellow) are also significantly more photosensitive than is AgCl.

 AgCl quickly darkens on exposure to light by disintegrating into elemental chlorine and metallic silver.
 This reaction is used in photography and film and is the following: